MattsTechInfo/Meshnet/README.md

 - `NORDVPN_HEALTHCHECK_URL` - An address to verify if connectivity is available.
 Choose something depending on what connectivity you want to verify, defaults to www.google.com.
 Please keep in mind, if the healthcheck fails the container will be killed.

 #### Meshnet Permissions
 In this version of NordVPN, permissions must be configured directly on the client.
-NordVPN currently ALLOWS all peers connected to Meshnet by default.
+NordVPN currently ALLOWS all peers connected to Meshnet by default for Fileshare and Remote access services and DENIES Routing and Local network services.
 Configuring peer permissions through the NordVPN account website is still in development and not currently available.

 This container will run DENY configuration first, followed by ALLOW.
 ALLOW will overwrite the DENY!
 Entering a peer in both DENY and ALLOW will first DENY the peer and then overwrite it with an ALLOW.